rigetti/oqaml/readmes/walkthrough2tex.md

 >>> [[0; 0; 1]; [1; 1; 1]; [1; 1; 1]; [1; 1; 1]; [0; 0; 1];
      [1; 1; 1]; [1; 1; 1]; [1; 1; 1]; [0; 0; 1]; [0; 0; 1]]
 ```

+In this example we prepared the QVM in the `cqvm` state above and asked the system to sample 10 individual bitstrings from `cqvm`.
+This enables you to now do statistical analysis on these strings and infer information about the quantum system; one notable fact is that the first two bits are always identical hinting at the presence of entanglement.